pexip/os-bind9/doc/arm/reference.rst

    autodetection of DNS COOKIE support to determine when to retry a request over TCP.

+   For DNAME lookups the default is ``yes`` and it is enforced.
+Servers serving DNAME must correctly support DNS over TCP.

    .. note::
       If a UDP response is signed using TSIG, :iscman:`named` accepts it even if